ember-learn/ember-blog/content/the-ember-times-issue-197.md

 ## [Mocks with MSW Demo 🤖](https://twitter.com/nullvoxpopuli/status/1494427319552905216)

 Been curious about how to test against a fake API?
 Are you looking for a new library to do this?
 And do want to use the network tab for debugging?
-And do you also want a straight forward way to define mock data that doesn't get shipped to customers?
+And do you also want a straightforward way to define mock data that doesn't get shipped to customers?

 [NullVoxPopuli (@NullVoxPopuli)](https://github.com/NullVoxPopuli) created a nice demo of how to get started using the [Mock Service Worker (MSW)](https://mswjs.io/) library with Ember.